Skip to content

 • Contraceptive patch

-Whichever option you and your doctor (and if you’re under age 16, your parents / guardians) decide on, it’s important to have regular checks to discuss how things are going and find what works best for you.
+Whichever option you have, it is important to have regular check ups.
+You will be able to discuss how things are going and find what works best for you.

-Using contraceptives to stop your periods shouldn’t cause any damage to your fertility but if you have any concerns about this please discuss them with your GP.
+Using contraceptives to stop your periods should not cause any damage to your fertility but if you have any concerns about this, please discuss them with your GP.

-You can also ask to speak to a neuromuscular care advisor when you attend your SMA clinic as they may have experience of what other young women have found helpful.
+You can also ask to speak to a neuromuscular care advisor when you attend your SMA clinic.
+They may have experience of what other young women have found helpful.

 Family Planning Association: Periods (pdf)

-All teenagers have a lot of changes and stresses to negotiate, but your SMA and the impact it has on you means you have a lot more than most.
-It’s good to talk and get support Read More
+All teenagers have a lot of changes and stresses to negotiate.
+Your SMA and the impact it has on you means you have a lot more than most.
+It’s good to talk and get support.

-Most young people feel more self-conscious at some time as they get older and go through puberty.
+Most young people feel more self-conscious as they get older and go through puberty.
 They often do not like other people seeing their bodies.
-Having personal care from another person is probably a necessary part of your life due to your SMA, so this can be an even more challenging time for you.
+Having personal care from another person is probably a necessary part of your life due to your SMA.
+This can make this an even more challenging time for you.

-Some young people continue to feel comfortable with parents and friends providing their personal care and, in time, their partners.
+Some young people continue to feel comfortable with parents and friends providing their personal care.
+In time, this may be from their partners.
 Others prefer their care from Personal Assistants (PAs) and to keep things on a more ‘professional’ basis.
-However, practically it’s not always possible to find good reliable PAs.
+However, practically it is not always possible to find good reliable PAs.

 Whoever is providing your care, it is important you trust and feel comfortable with them.
 If you have any concerns at all about the way someone cares for you, make sure to tell and talk with someone you trust.